• Skip to main content

 Variations

-Use rose ice cream– Instead of the vanilla one that I used in this recipe.
+Use rose ice cream- Instead of the vanilla one that I used in this recipe.
 However, it is a little hard to find.
-The lazy version that my Mom and I make is to mix together 1 tbsp rose syrup per 1 cup of semi-thawed vanilla ice cream.
+The lazy version that my Mom and I make is to mix together 1 tablespoon rose syrup per 1 cup of semi-thawed vanilla ice cream.
 Then re-freeze the ice cream and enjoy!

 Make it boozy or alcoholic- Use champagne instead of Sprite.